+[Subsidiary] Guyana Shipping (Small Commercial Ship Safety) Regulations

-- 2.2 Vessels making voyages in coastal waters shall liferafts, lifeboats, buoyant carry or apparatus approved in accordance with regulation 1/4, sufficient to accommodate the total number of persons on board. - 2.3 Where the life-saving appliances and their launching appliances, where applicable, accessible from both sides of the vessel, additional life-saving appliances shall be fitted as required by the Administration. - 2.4 The means and arrangements for embarkation into the survival craft shall be adequate, clearly marked and illuminated and approved by the Administration. - 2.5 Inflatable liferafts shall be serviced annually and the date of service recorded on a tag or label affixed to the liferaft. - 2.6 The manufacturer's model identification, the number given by the approving administration and number of survivors for which the apparatus was approved shall be recorded on a tag or label and affixed to the apparatus.
+2.2 Vessels making voyages in coastal waters shall carry lifeboats, liferafts, or buoyant apparatus approved in accordance with regulation 1/4, sufficient to accommodate the total number of persons on board.

+2.3 Where the life-saving appliances and their launching appliances, where applicable, are not accessible from both sides of the vessel, additional life-saving appliances shall be fitted as required by the Administration.

+2.4 The means and arrangements for embarkation into the survival craft shall be adequate, clearly marked and illuminated and approved by the Administration.

+2.5 Inflatable liferafts shall be serviced annually and the date of service recorded on a tag or label affixed to the liferaft.

+2.6 The manufacturer's model identification, the number given by the approving administration and number of survivors for which the apparatus was approved shall be recorded on a tag or label and affixed to the apparatus.

-EPIRB and SART 3
+3 EPIRB and SART

-- 3.1 Each vessel certified to operate in exposed waters, or is on an international voyage and is certified to carry more than 12 passengers shall carry: - .1 an Emergency Position Indicating Radio Beacon (EPIRB), installed to automatically float free and activate, and - .2 a Search and Rescue Radar Transponder
+3.1 Each vessel certified to operate in exposed waters, or is on an international voyage and is certified to carry more than 12 passengers shall carry:

+- .1 an Emergency Position Indicating Radio Beacon (EPIRB), installed to automatically float free and activate, and - .2 a Search and Rescue Radar Transponder